nicjar/DM_WS/exercises/1-organization.md

 </details>
 <br />

-:computer:Create a README.txt (or README.md) file in each directory that describes the purpose of the directory.
+#### :computer: Create a README.txt (or README.md) file in each directory that describes the purpose of the directory.
 <details markdown="1">
 <summary>:key: Click to see an example</summary>